Sally Ride: Death

 When Ride delivered a speech at the National Science Teachers Association Conference in San Francisco on March 10, 2011, O'Shaughnessy noted that she looked ill, and had her book a doctor's appointment; a medical ultrasound revealed a tumor the size of a golf ball in her abdomen, which was found to be pancreatic cancer.
 She underwent chemotherapy and radiation therapy.
 Ride had ensured that O'Shaughnessy would inherit her estate when she drew up her will in 1992.
 They registered their domestic partnership on August 15, 2011.
 On October 27, surgeons removed part of Ride's pancreas, bile duct, stomach and intestine, and her gallbladder.
 Ride died on July 23, 2012, at the age of 61, at her home in La Jolla.

 Following cremation, her ashes were interred next to those of her father at Woodlawn Memorial Cemetery, Santa Monica.
 Her papers are in the National Air and Space Museum Archives of the Smithsonian Institution.
-Ride's obituary publicly revealed for the first time that O'Shaughnessy had been her partner for 27 years, making her the first known LGBT astronaut.
+Ride's obituary publicly revealed for the first time that O'Shaughnessy had been her partner for 27 years, making her the first known LGBTQ astronaut.
 The relationship was confirmed by Ride's sister Bear, who said Ride chose to keep her personal life, including her sickness and treatments, private.